michal-flaska/.github/profile/README.md

 > I do not condone misuse.
 I accept no responsibility for bans, kicks, or consequences arising from unauthorized use.

 ## My personal quote
 > A game cheater mindlessly consumes pre-made cheats to gain advantage.
 A game hacker builds cheats, dissecting systems and exploiting weaknesses.
 Cheaters learn nothing.
-Hackers learn everything.
+Cheat devs learn everything.

 <!-- ========================================================================================================================================================================================================== -->
 <!-- ================================================================================================ FAQ SECTION ============================================================================================= -->